 For more information about fines, overdue books, or blocked records, contact the Circulation Desk at (617) 358-4902.

 What are my options for getting a book that isn’t owned by the Medical Library?

 There are several options for obtaining books not owned by the Alumni Medical Library:

-- If no BLC libraries own the book, another option is to order it via interlibrary loan.
-Submit your ILL request at the Circulation Desk or over the Web using our ILL Request Form.
+- Another option is to order an item via interlibrary loan.
+Submit your ILL request using our Order Articles and Books form.

-- You can also check WorldCat to find a library where your book may be held.
-Please note that if you find the book in a library that is not a member of the BLC, you will have to visit that library in person to view it, and most likely will not be able to check it out.
+- You can also check WorldCat to find a library where your book may be held, and visit that library in person to access it.
+Please note that if you find the book in a library that is not a member of the BLC, you most likely will not be able to check it out.

 I am looking for a specific journal; how do I know if BU owns this title?

 Use the Library Catalog to determine whether any of the BU libraries owns a particular journal title.
 In the Library Catalog, do a “title” search for the name of the journal.
 Be sure to verify that library holdings include the volume and year for which you are looking.

 Do you have a listing of all of your journals?

 Because our journal holdings records are updated frequently, we do not produce a list of journal titles.
 Instead, all of our journal holdings are included in the Library Catalog.
 Use the Library Catalog to do a “title” search for the name of the journal for which you are looking.